 Two parallel Ibn Sina Sessions were held at Birzeit University during the period of June 12 through July 9, 2013.

-Three parallel sessions (A, B and C) will be held at Birzeit University during the period of August 6 - September 2, 2014:
+Two parallel sessions will be held at Birzeit University during the period of July 22 - August 18, 2015: